dhall-lang/dhall-lang/standard/semantics.md

     Sort ↝ Sort

-For example, these are kind-level functions permitted by the above rule:
+For example, this is a kind-level function permitted by the above rule:

-    List

-    λ(m : Type) → [ m ] → m
+    λ(a : Kind) → a -> a

 However, Dhall does not support dependently-typed functions, so there are no rules for `Type ↝ Kind`, `Kind → Sort`, or `Type → Sort`.
 Dhall omits support